Universal Design: One-story Design in a Luxury Apartment Setting

 Housing that incorporates all basic elements of Universal Design accessibility comprises less than 1% of all housing stock in the United States.
 Retrofitting older homes to Universal Design standards can be difficult, costly and yield unattractive results (think ramps).

-Five Basic Design Principals Incorporated by Universal Design
+Five Basic Design Principles Incorporated by Universal Design

 - No-step entry